| I've always advocated that the new owners of a RV should inspect

 are not discovered until several days later.
 It's very tough to prove later that

+something was missing.
 Proper Frame of Mind:

 Before you start out for the dealership with the expectation